JAMES PILCHER

 Where does your creative and design inspiration come from?

-I need to immerse myself in physical spaces – it’s more about how somewhere feels rather than how it looks.
-I rarely find inspiration by looking at pictures of nature or other people’s work.
-For me, it’s about getting a great feeling when entering a space, and trying to work out what elements are creating that nice environment, so I can apply them to future designs.
+I love to immerse myself in physical spaces.
+It’s more than how a space looks.
+It’s about how it feels and the underlying emotion it brings to you.
+I try to capture that in my designs.
+I rarely find inspiration by looking at pictures of other people’s work.
+For me, it’s about getting a great feeling when entering a space, and trying to work out what elements are creating that environment, so I can apply those to future designs.

 What’s your favourite building in Sydney that exemplifies outstanding design?

-It has to be the iconic Sydney Opera House – I know it’s a cliché, but it really is an absolute wonder of modern architecture and truly one of a kind.
-Fifty years on, the building is just as impressive today as it was when officially opened by Queen Elizabeth II in 1973.
-One of my favourite books is Building a Masterpiece: The Sydney Opera House which explores the many untold chapters in the long history of the Opera House's gestation, development and completion – the individuals, the companies, the politicians and, of course, the innovative design, construction methods and technology behind the project.
+It has to be the iconic Sydney Opera House!
+I know it’s a cliché, but it really is an absolute wonder of modern architecture and truly one of a kind.
+Over fifty years on, the building is just as impressive as it was when officially opened by Queen Elizabeth II in 1973.
+One of my favourite books is Building a Masterpiece: The Sydney Opera House which explores the many untold chapters in the long history of the Opera House's gestation, development and completion – the individuals, the companies, the politicians and, of course, the innovative design, construction methodology and technology behind the project.

 How do you think sustainability and environmental impact will change house designs and construction practices in the next five years?

 Construction practices are unlikely to change.
-However we will see a shift in clients wanting to make more “healthy choices” in their home’s design features and materials, to reduce their impact on the environment, and to protect the craftsmen making these products.
-A move towards choosing sustainable and natural materials, as opposed to manmade composite products, will increase and, as architects, we continue to educate clients on design practices that consider light and airflow, and creating zones within a house for more energy-efficient heating and cooling.
+However we will see a shift (we already are) in clients wanting to make more considered choices in their home’s design features and materials, to reduce their impact on the environment and protect the craftsmen making these products.
+A move towards choosing sustainable and natural materials, as opposed to manmade composite products, will increase and, as Architects, we continue to educate clients on design practices that consider light and airflow, and creating zones within a house for more energy-efficient heating and cooling.
+We are seeing less demand for technology-enabled home automation - clients are wanting to return to the simplicity of turning on a light at the switch - and an increasing demand for “healthy home” inclusions such as infra-red saunas and whole-of-home water filtration solutions.

 What’s the biggest challenge currently facing the residential construction industry?